BC Parks Living Lab for Climate Change & Conservation Program

 - Support improved management of the conservation, cultural and/or recreational values within B.C.’s provincial park system.

-Applications are due October 25, 2020.
-Preliminary decisions on priority projects for Living Labs funding will be announced in January 2021.
+Applications must be submitted by 11:59pm on October 25, 2024.
+Preliminary decisions on priority projects for Living Lab funding will be announced in January 2025.
 Funding will be awarded in spring, subject to confirmation of its availability in the provincial budget.

 Eligibility: